FasterSpeeding/Yuyo/docs/usage/components.md

 will target the source message as well.

 You cannot change the ephemeral state of the source message.

+You need to pass `response_type=hikari.ResponseType.DEFERRED_MESSAGE_UPDATE` When deferring with the intent to update the source message.

 ##### Modal responses